jviteker/plus-minus/Notes.md

 ## Layout

-- optimize for double sided print
+- optimize for double sided print - in menu
 - columns - 1, 2, 3
 - rows - 1,2,3
+- how many examples in a single exercise

+Different layout for different ages

+- small kids should have much larger font
+- will multiply each example height by 2so that I can still use the simple numeric MAX page height